 1912 Aromatherapy is the creation of Shelagh Lenon, Certified Aromatherapy Health Professional (CAHP).

-Shelagh is a professional member of the Canadian Federation of Aromatherapists and an International Professional Member of the National Association for Holistic Aromatherapy.
+Shelagh is a professional member of the Canadian Federation of Aromatherapists, the National Association for Holistic Aromatherapy and the Alliance of International Aromatherapists.
 1912 Aromatherapy blends Shelagh’s knowledge and skill as an aromatherapist with her passion for natural wellness and green beauty.

 Welcome to 1912 Aromatherapy